Elyse Knowles: Career

 In 2015, she became a fitness model for Billabong and also designated as an ambassador for the Formula 1 Rolex Australian Grand Prix as well as the Melbourne Spring Racing ambassador.
 Elyse also launched her own fashion label, "Evrryday".

 In 2016, Knowles was the face of ulta3 and the Caulfield Cup Carnival, an ambassador for ATC Longines Golden Slipper alongside Rachel Griffiths, and an ambassador for DHL's "Safer Beaches" campaign.

 Knowles and her boyfriend Josh Barker were one of five couples competing in Nine Network's thirteenth season of The Block, premiered on 30 July 2017.
 They won when their renovated house was sold at auction to comedian Dave Hughes for $3.067 million AUD.
 This allowed the couple to pay off their mortgage.
 In the same year, Elyse became WaterAid's event ambassador, in her first charity ambassador role.

 The publicity boost from Knowles' win in The Block helped her book more modelling gigs and had contributed to a busy 2018.
 During this year, she was designated as an ambassador for Aveda Haircare, Australian swimwear brand Seafolly, Davidoff Parfum ‘Cool Water' Fragrance, and the Australian department store chain Myer.
 Knowles succeeded fellow Aussie model Jennifer Hawkins as an ambassador of Myer, after the latter stepped down from the role after 12 years.

 Personal life

 Knowles met her fiancé Josh Barker in his hometown, Byron Bay, in 2013.
-They moved from Melbourne together and have a son named Sunny.
+They moved from Melbourne together and have sons named Sunny and Zaii along with a daughter named Java.

 After winning the 13th season of The Block, the couple founded J&E projects in 2018, a building and design company that handles projects in Melbourne and Byron Bay.